Lucaterre/semanticat/README.md

 # Semanti🐱

-**WORK-IN-PROGRESS**
+**WORK-IN-PROGRESS!** (experimental usage)

-Semantic@ is a semantic annotation platform for enriching XML documents in [TEI](https://tei-c.org/) or [EAD](https://www.loc.gov/ead/) schemas with semantic annotations.
+Semantic@ is a GUI prototype to annotate and to embed annotations in XML documents in [TEI](https://tei-c.org/) or [EAD](https://www.loc.gov/ead/).

-Follow a simple workflow: After importing the document(s), apply the NER model and correct prediction or annotate manually from-zero and finally export and/or publish your XML with annotations directly inside.
+This tool follows a linear workflow: Import the document(s), apply a NER model and correct prediction or annotate manually from-zero.
+Finally export and/or publish your XML with annotations directly inside.

-This platform is also designed to adapt generically to the diversity of publishing projects and a base for adding custom components.
+This platform is also designed to adapt generically to the diversity of publishing projects and its component are highly customisable.

 ## :movie_camera: Demo